Funmi/funmi-cli/docs/build.md

 }
 ```

-This way, when you fetch `/api/todos` in your fadmin app, the development server will proxy your request to `http://localhost:8080/api/todos`.
+This way, when you fetch `/api/todos` in your funmi app, the development server will proxy your request to `http://localhost:8080/api/todos`.

 We use [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) under the hood, so the `proxy` option can also be an object: